 The construction of the engine is straightforward.
 A long vertical axis goes through the roof of the cárcavo.
 The lower end bears the wheel, rodete.
-The mill-stone is connected to the upper end of the axis.
+The runner stone is connected to the upper end of the axis.

 The balsa discharges through the saetín: the inlet of the botana.